 - Focus on healing, loving thoughts.
 What makes you feel good?
 What do you desire?
 What brings you pleasure?
 Bring your attention to these things and invite healing juju to help you heal your adrenal glands and your life.

-For more information on Adrenal Gland Fatigue and Hormone Balancing talk with Dr. King about our 2 Hour one-on-one Nutrition and Hormone Sessions read more at www.drkingsnewyou.com.
+For more information on Adrenal Gland Fatigue and Hormone Balancing talk with Dr. King, DC about our 2 Hour one-on-one Nutrition and Hormone Sessions read more at www.drkingsnewyou.com.

 Tags: Adrenal Fatigue, BHRT, bioidentical hormones, Chronic Fatigue, DHEA, Dr. Christiane Northrup, Fatigue, Hormone Balancing, Inflammation & Diet, nutritional & Diet, Perimenopause, Pregnenolone, Progesterone Menopause, Suzanne somers